wultra/powerauth-admin/docs/Deploying-PowerAuth-Admin.md

 *__Important note: Since PowerAuth Admin is a very simple application with direct access to the PowerAuth Server SOAP services, it must not be under any circumstances published publicly and must be constrained to the in-house closed infrastructure.__*

-## Deploying PowerAuth Admin Outside the Container
+## Deploying PowerAuth Admin outside the container

 You can also execute WAR file directly using the following command: